magenable/module-purchase-partner-url/README.md

 ### Storefront view:

-- If the product is filled with only one link, then after clicking on the button there will be a transition to this link.
+- If the product is filled with only one link, then after clicking on the button users go to a partner website.

 ![purchase-partner-url-result-list](https://user-images.githubusercontent.com/34573954/130891887-6ddea932-c424-480f-9dae-21c2733c8713.png)
 ![purchase-partner-url-result-view](https://user-images.githubusercontent.com/34573954/130892282-74d5879d-7323-49e9-9d2c-f744bf90d4b1.png)

-- If product filled with multiple links then after clicking on the button appear drop-down with links, after clicking on which performs transition.
+- If there are multiple links defined for a product, after clicking on the button, drop-down with all partner links apppears, after clicking one of them users go to a partner website.

 ![purchase-partner-url-result-list-2](https://user-images.githubusercontent.com/34573954/130892217-9add2c9d-abe7-4b6b-82c2-a1e3c8af0d4c.png)
 ![purchase-partner-url-result-view-2](https://user-images.githubusercontent.com/34573954/130892305-37ebba04-4a94-4e55-a852-2e07558c7ac6.png)